l3gitpanda/Pandas-Security-Manual/Windows Security/Windows Security Hardening.md

 	- winget upgrade --all
 - Make sure important services are on
 - Remove/shutdown unnecessary services
+Things to watch out for:
+- Applications appearing an reappearing
+-
 # Network Security
 - Turn Firewalls on
 - emergency: set firewall to block incomming and outgoing by default and then start blocking